How to Find Bed Bugs

 Be sure to check posters, pictures, mirrors and wall hangings.
 Use the putty knife or card to check between frame and backing.
 Scrape any cracks in the walls or flooring, and reattach peeling wallpaper.

-If there are any phones, clocks, toys, smoke detectors or other small appliances within ten feet of the item harboring bed bugs, use the flashlight to inspect inside them through ventilation vents or other openings.
+If there are any phones, clocks, toys, smoke detectors or other small appliances within ten feet of the item harboring these bugs, use the flashlight to inspect inside them through ventilation vents or other openings.
 Do not open electrical devices, because of the risk of a dangerous shock.

 Extra Precautions